St. Lawrence species

 LIFE CYCLE:

 The reproductive process is still unclear to scientists.
 The assumption is that slimy whip weed reproduces like other brown algae.
-However, no evidence has yet been found to validate this theory.
+However, this theory remains to be confirmed.

 Brown algae reproduce sexually.
-Spores are released, giving birth to organisms called gametophytes.
+Spores are released, giving rise to organisms called gametophytes.
 These produce male and female reproductive cells.
 When they meet, a new alga is formed.

 Slimy whip weed clings to rocky bottoms and likes areas exposed to waves.